ashutoshmjain/gita/src/how.md

 <div style="padding-left:40px;font-size:0.9em;">

 The sad part is - in order to keep the internet perceivably free - likes of Google and Facebook turned it into an advertising platform.
-Every click is analysed to marginalise reading experience and to place clickbaits.
+Every click is analysed at the perils of reading experience - to place clickbaits.
 But If you thought they are the only culprits, you would be surprised that CNN  uses as many as 21 trackers!

 ![cnnTrackers](./cnnTrackers.png)